GhitaB/guess-my-number/README.md

 Guess My Number
 ===============
-The numberical version of buills and cows game.
+The numerical version of buills and cows game.

 [![][2]][1]